mohammadmufti/voyagepredictor/README.txt

 seasonality.
 Adding trip numbers to 2019 trips and using as basis for 2020 trip predictions will simulate this to some extent. (example vessel 1 w/out added inputs will just run b/ween Asia and US but seasonality would intuititively suggest that we should be around Europe).
+Additionally adding a season marker (quarters) will help.
 - Consideration : Should model be re-trained for ea vessel?
 Cargo vessels should follow routes w no implication from other ships in theory?
-- In addition to trip numbers, add seasonality through actually marking quarter of ea year?
 - Current 7/20 leaderboard of 3 has the worst voyage construction w the best predictions, and best construction w the worst predictions.
 Why?